What Connecticut Drivers Need to Know About New York Speeding Tickets

 The point system in New York is very aggressive.
 Speeding tickets start at three points and increase with the amount the driver exceeded the limit, all the way up to 11 points.
 Any driver (including from out of state) who commits infractions worth 11 points or more in 18 months in NY will have his/her driving privileges in the state suspended.Three Speeding Tickets and You’re Out

 Remember, both Connecticut and New York share driver information.
 That means any speeding ticket conviction in New York will show up on a Connecticut driving record.
 Auto insurance providers often check their customer’s driving records to see if new infractions pop up.
-Once this happens, a Connecticut driver is likely to see his/her rates increase.Hiring a Lawyer Can Prevent the Need to Come Back to NY
+Once this happens, a Connecticut driver is likely to see his/her rates increase for at least 3 years.Hiring a Lawyer Can Prevent the Need to Come Back to NY

 Drivers who don’t want to trek across state lines just to fight a ticket, or who have logistical challenges (work, kids, pets, etc.) that make appearing in court difficult in general, should definitely hire a New York traffic ticket attorney.
 In most New York courts, an attorney is allowed to appear on behalf of a client, meaning the driver does not have to show up in person.
 This is in addition to the fact that hiring a lawyer significantly increases the odds of being able to plea down a ticket or get it dismissed altogether.Author Bio